 Figure captions

 Figure 1: Characterisation and quantification of EVs from different C. albicans strains.
-(A) Representative TEM images of EVs isolated from four different C. albicans strains.
+(A) Representative TEM images of EVs isolated from different C. albicans strains.
 Scale bar indicates 0.5 µm.
 (B) Size distribution of DAY286 yeast (n = 3), ATCC90028 yeast (n = 3), ATCC10231 yeast (n = 3), and DAY286 biofilm (n = 5) EVs as measured by nanoparticle tracking analysis.
-Line plots shown are the average of the biological replicates and the dashed grey line indicates 100 nm.
-Plots for the individual biological replicates are presented in Supplementary Figure S2.
+Bar plots show the percentage of the total number of EVs that can be assigned to each size range.
+The size of the bars indicates the mean percentage across each biological replicate and the error bars indicate the standard error of the mean.
+NTA traces for the individual biological replicates are presented in Supplementary Figure S2.
 (C) Comparison of the ratio of particle concentration to protein concentration of the EV fraction, (particles/mL) ÷ (µg protein/mL), across the four EV sources.
 Each dot represents one biological replicate.
-Sample means were compared using ANOVA followed by Tukey’s HSD posthoc test.
+Sample means were compared using One-way ANOVA followed by Tukey’s HSD posthoc test.
 Adjusted pvalues indicating significant differences are shown.
 The particle and protein concentrations for each biological replicate are provided in Supplementary Table S1.

 Figure 2: Differential abundance analysis of proteins identified in C. albicans EVs and whole cell lysates (WCL).
 (A) Venn diagrams comparing the EV and WCL proteomes from four C. albicans strains; DAY286 yeast (n = 3), ATCC90028 yeast (n = 3), ATCC10231 yeast (n = 3), and DAY286 biofilm (n = 5).
 Whole cell lysates were prepared from the EV source cells.
 Proteins were quantified (MaxQuant LFQ intensity) in minimum 2/3 (yeast) and 4/5 (biofilm) biological replicates of EV or WCL.
 (B) Volcano plots depicting significantly enriched EV or WCL proteins.
 Differential abundance analysis was performed by comparing the mean normalised LFQ intensities of proteins identified in both EV and WCL (i.e. proteins in the Venn overlap) using the package limma [47, 52].
 Significantly enriched proteins were identified using a BenjaminiHochberg adjusted pvalue cut-off of 0.01 and log2(FC) cut-off of 1.
 Counts of significant and nonsignificant proteins are indicated on each graph.
 Proteins with a log2(FC) greater than 8 are labelled.
 Data tables underlying the Venn diagrams and volcano plots are provided in Supplementary Data S2.

 Figure 3: Functional enrichment analyses of the significantly enriched and exclusive C. albicans EV proteins.
-The online tool FungiFun2 (elbe.hkijena.de/fungifun) was used to identify enriched biological process (BP), cellular component (CC), and molecular function (MF) GO terms [56].
-A selection of the most significantly enriched terms for each GO domain are shown.
-They are presented top to bottom in order of increasing BenjaminiHochberg adjusted pvalue.
+The online tool FungiFun2 (elbe.hkijena.de/fungifun) was used to identify enriched biological process (BP), cellular component (CC), and molecular function (MF) GO terms [56] based on EV enriched or exclusive proteins from (A) DAY286 yeast, (B) ATCC90028, (C) ATCC10231, and (D) DAY286 biofilm.
+The top 8 (where present) significantly enriched terms for each GO domain are shown (Hypergeometric distribution, Benjamini-Hochberg adjusted p-value < 0.01)They are presented top to bottom in order of increasing BenjaminiHochberg adjusted pvalue.
 Full lists of enriched GO terms can be found in Supplementary Data S3.